How to Calculate a Property Purchase Price to Avoid Negative Cash Flow

 This is accomplished by subtracting operating expenses from gross operating income.
 Operating expenses are those expenses required to keep the property in service (i.e., property taxes, insurance, utilities, etc.).

-In this case, you'll need to know the average gross rent multiplier in your area (GRM) and the current market interest rate (I) to make this computation.
+In this case, you'll need to know the average gross rent multiplier (GRM) in your area and the current market interest rate (I).

 This allows you to discover how much you can afford to pay to break-even.

 - Available down payment ÷ Down payment percentage

 Say you have $75,000 to invest and want to determine the maximum purchase price you can pay for the investment property without going below a break-even cash flow.
 We'll assume that you conducted both, a market study and financial analysis (per steps 1 & 2 above) and arrived at the following numbers.